nospaceships/raw-socket-sniffer/README.md

 The file `raw-socket-sniffer.exe` will be placed in to the root of the repository.

-# Running a Packet Capture
+# Capture

-Transfer the `raw-socket-sniffer.exe` program to the host on which packet capture should be performed.
+Once built, transfer the `raw-socket-sniffer.exe` program to the host on which packet capture should be performed.
 Then run the following command to capture
 packets:

-    raw-socket-sniffer.exe x.x.x.x capture.cap
+    raw-socket-sniffer.exe 127.0.0.1 capture.cap

-Replace `x.x.x.x` with the IP address for which packets should be captured, and the file `capture.cap` with the name of the file to which to write packets.
+Replace `127.0.0.1` with the IP address for which packets should be captured, and the file `capture.cap` with the name of the file to which to write packets.

 Once finished simply press `CTRL+C` to stop the program.

-Transfer the `capture.cap` to a host with Wireshark (or similar program) installed, and then open it using the tool.
+Transfer the `capture.cap` to a host with Wireshark (or another similar program) installed, and then open the `capture.cap` file using the tool.

 # Changes

-## Version 1.0.0 - 16/06/2018
+## Version 1.0.0 - 12/09/2018

  * Initial version